Choosing a Thesis Lab Workshop

 Format

-Optional Pre-Work: Take a look at our Conducting Successful Lab Rotations page and bring your questions!
+Optional pre-work: Take a look at our Conducting Successful Lab Rotations page and bring your questions!

 Materials